Laurel Ridge Community College: History

+The institutition was founded as Lord Fairfax Community College.
 The first president was William McCoy who served from 1970 until 1989.
 The second president was Marilyn Beck from 1990 through 2002.
 She was followed by John Sygielski from 2003 until May 2008.
 Cheryl Thompson-Stacy became the fourth president in January 2009 and was succeeded by Kimberly Blosser in April 2019.